 STEM Scholars Program

-The STEM Scholars program is a collaborative program among Duquesne University, the School of Science and Engineering, Citizen Science Lab, various research organizations, universities and science industries for incoming freshman in the sciences.
-The scholarship includes full tuition for four years of undergraduate study while pursuing a degree in the Biological Sciences, Chemistry and Biochemistry, Physics, Environmental Science (through the Center for Environmental Research and Education and/or Forensic Science and Law.
-Additional information on scholarship benefits, qualification and how to apply is available below.
+This program is a collaborative program among Duquesne University, the School of Science and Engineering, Citizen Science Lab, various research organizations, universities and science industries for incoming freshman in the sciences.

 Academic Integrity Policy

 Report of Incidence of Plagiarism, Cheating, or Other Violations of Academic Integrity

 All students taking classes or participating in faculty-led academic activities in the School of Science and Engineering are subject to the University Academic Integrity Policy, as well as specific actions and procedures put forth in the School of Science and Engineering Academic Integrity Policy.